William Brattle: Political and military career

-During the early 1740s, Brattle became involved in the First Great Awakening, an evangelical Christian revival which swept Great Britain and its North American colonies.
-As an opponent of the revival, he publicly quarrelled with George Whitefield, an evangelist and leader of the revival in North America who accused Harvard College of promoting irreligiosity and Arminianism.
+During the early 1740s, a Christian revival known as the First Great Awakening swept across British North America.
+In 1741, Brattle came into conflict with George Whitefield, the leader of the revival in North America who accused Harvard College of promoting irreligiosity and Arminianism.
 To rebut Whitefield's claims, Brattle published two letters in the Boston Gazette in mid-1741 which argued that much of the accepted history of Harvard, in particular its earlier years, was riddled with misinformation.
-Paul Dudley, then serving as the chief justice of the Massachusetts Superior Court of Judicature, was so impressed by the letters that he made a speech about them to a jury praising Brattle's arguments.
+The letters were met with a positive reception in Massachusetts, with Paul Dudley, then serving as the Massachusetts Superior Court of Judicature's chief justice, making a speech about Brattle's letters to a jury in which he praised his arguments.

 In 1745, amidst a French invasion scare in the Thirteen Colonies as a result of King George's War, Governor William Shirley, of whom Brattle was a strong supporter, appointed him commander of the garrison at Castle William.
 There, Brattle performed little more duties then serving as the garrison's drillmaster.
 Katherine died in Cambridge in 1752, and on November 2, 1755, Brattle remarried to Martha Allen, the widow of the Boston politician James Allen.
-In either 1755 or 1756, he was elected to serve on the Governor's Council, and during the French and Indian War Brattle represented Massachusetts in negotiations with authorities in Connecticut for mutual defence.
+In either 1755 or 1756, he was elected to serve on the Governor's Council and during the French and Indian War Brattle represented Massachusetts in negotiations with authorities in Connecticut for mutual defence.
 Having been promoted to the rank of colonel by 1741, he was promoted again to brigadier general in 1760.